Learn About Conversion Disorder

 Offers Telehealth

-Timothy Nicholson is a Pediatrics specialist and an Internal Medicine provider in Latham, New York.
-Dr. Nicholson and is rated as an Elite provider by MediFind in the treatment of Conversion Disorder.
-His top areas of expertise are Conversion Disorder, Severe Acute Respiratory Syndrome (SARS), Long Haul COVID, and COVID-19.
+Timothy Nicholson is a primary care provider, practicing in Pediatrics and Internal Medicine in Latham, New York.
+Dr. Nicholson is rated as an Elite provider by MediFind in the treatment of Conversion Disorder.
+His top areas of expertise are Conversion Disorder, Movement Disorders, Severe Acute Respiratory Syndrome (SARS), and Gilbert Syndrome.

 What are the support groups for Conversion Disorder?